 Perhaps we can argue that the alleged online harassment was misinterpreted or meant no actual harm to the victim.

 A strong defense against cyberstalking charges is “reasonable doubt.”
-For example, the prosecution has to prove malicious intent beyond a reasonable doubt and provide evidence of aggressive unlawful behavior.
+This means that the prosecution must prove malicious intent beyond a reasonable doubt and provide evidence of aggressive, unlawful behavior.
+If there is any doubt about the defendant's guilt, the jury must acquit.

-Many cyberstalking charges deserve to be taken seriously in California courtrooms, but there are some cases filed that are not warranted.
+Many cyberstalking charges in California courtrooms deserve to be taken seriously, but some cases filed are not warranted.

 Cron, Israels & Stark is located in Los Angeles County, California.
-We provide legal representation for people throughout Southern California, including Ventura County, Orange County, San Bernardino, and Riverside.
-You can reach us for an initial consultation at (424) 372-3112 or use the contact form.
+We provide legal representation to individuals throughout Southern California, including Ventura, Orange, San Bernardino, and Riverside Counties.
+You can reach us for an initial consultation by calling (424) 372-3112 or using the contact form.

 Related Content: